NikoIcardo/Sight-Seeing/README.md

 *Portions of the project were written by Max the instructor of the course mentioned above.
 However, the majority of the code was written following the course lessons.
-Each file written by me willcontain my name at the top in comments.*
+Each file written by me will contain my name at the top in comments.*